Seeking the Stories of Canada’s Jewish Tailors of 1948

 In 1947 the Canadian Jewish Congress, Jewish Immigration Aid Society (JIAS) and the Canadian Overseas Garment Commission recognized an opportunity to improve the lives of people in displaced persons camps and address a shortage of workers in the garment trade.

-Known as The Tailor Project, this initiative brought more than 2,000 people including over 1,000 Jewish tailors from displaced persons camps in Europe to Canada.
-By April 1949 the tailors and their families had arrived in Toronto, Montreal, Winnipeg and Vancouver and were provided with housing and jobs.
+Known as the Tailor Project, this initiative brought more than 2,000 displaced people and their families from displaced persons camps in Europe to Canada.
+Around 1,000 of these people were Jewish and the 1,000 were not Jewish.
+Many of the people that were accepted in this program were tailors, but many of them were not.
+By April 1949 the tailors and their families had arrived in Toronto, Montreal, Winnipeg and Vancouver and were provided with housing and jobs in the garment manufacturing industry.

 The Tailor Project was transformational for many survivors of the terrors of the Holocaust and World War II but their stories remain untold.